Simple and fun DIY hand painted COTTAGE sign you can easily paint yourself. No fancy cutting machine or stencils required.

 Once you have your lettering transferred it is time to paint them.
 To get crisper edges I like to use a liner brush and outline them first.
 You can use paint pens but they smear when I brush on my varathane protective coat, so I like to use the liner brush.

-If it makes you more comfy, practice using a liner with a bit of inky paint, make long even strokes trying to maintain even pressure.
-Once you move to your sign, when you paint the letters, follow along on the inside of a transfer line.
+You may prefer to practice using a liner with a bit of inky paint, make long even strokes trying to maintain even pressure.
+Done practicing?
+Now start on your sign, when you paint the letters, follow along on the inside of a transfer line.
 I show you in the video which is linked below.

-In my video attached I share how I distress the outer edges with a bit of staining and how I age the lettering easily.
+In my video attached I share how I distress the outer edges with a bit of staining.
+There is also a trick for aging the lettering.

 I am going to paint the back of the sign with another design to make it reversible so sign up for my newsletter to get notified when that is posted. (if you download the sign pattern it signs you up for the newsletter or use the box in the sidebar)